 Place the steaming basket over a pot, and put the pulled pork in.
 Leave it steaming for about half an hour.

-Don’t forget to stir occasionally to ensure you reheat your pulled pork equally.
+Don’t forget to stir the slow cooker occasionally to ensure you reheat pulled pork equally.